kuz-lab/homelab/README.md

 ## About

-This lab is part of a career transition into IT — targeting SOC Analyst or infrastructure support roles.
-I'm a Polish citizen based in Germany, planning to relocate to Wrocław, Poland within the next year.
-Languages: Russian (native), Polish (C1), English (professional).
+This lab is part of a career transition into IT.
+I'm a Polish citizen based in Germany.
+Languages: Russian (native), Polish (C1), English (professional), German (basic).

 Everything here is built from scratch over the past year.
 It's both my daily-use environment and a learning platform — every decision here is something I can explain and defend.

 - **LinkedIn:** [kuzin-viacheslav](https://linkedin.com/in/kuzin-viacheslav)